chidinma-iheaturu/Techuplift-Assignment-3/README.md

 # Techuplift-Assignment-3
-A Banking System
+Sonic Trust Banking System
-This project offers a basic Python implementation for Sonic Trust Bank.
+This project offers a basic Python implementation for a Banking System.
 It enables users to create accounts, deposit and withdraw funds, and check their account balances.
 The system is intentionally kept simple for ease of understanding.
 This Program allows Users to: